czythu/scCancer/README.md

 Notice2: We recommend you installing old version of Matrix package, for example: version 1.4.1 in https://cran.r-project.org/src/contrib/Archive/Matrix/

-Notice3: directly installing harmony from CRAN might meet this bug when running `scCombination`: [github/harmony/issues/](https://github.com/immunogenomics/harmony/issues/159), you may download and install the source package from https://github.com/immunogenomics/harmony/releases/tag/0.1. to run `scCombination` with harmony method smoothly.
+Notice3: Directly installing harmony from CRAN might meet this bug when running `scCombination`: [github/harmony/issues/](https://github.com/immunogenomics/harmony/issues/159), you may download and install the source package from https://github.com/immunogenomics/harmony/releases/tag/0.1. to run `scCombination` with harmony method smoothly.

 #### Run scCancer2

 If you have already installed the above dependencies, you have 2 ways to run scCancer2:

-(a) Recommended: if you want to completely update scCancer to the next version:
+(a) Recommended (if you want to completely update scCancer to the next version):

 ```R
 # install scCancer2